wandb/wandb/tests/assets/compat_logs/README.md

 byte-reproducible (`TestGoldenLogs_UpToDate` proves it in CI), an order of magnitude smaller, and every field in it is there because a test needs it.

+Deliberate simplifications (not drift): history rows omit `_runtime` and other system keys; summary records carry only `_step` (or a single metric for `old_no_history`), not the full logged-metric snapshot a real run would have.
+Real flushes also write the Summary record before its History record;
+the synthesized fixtures match that order.
+Header version byte 0 pins the pre-PR history encoding (`old_*` cases); version 1 pins the post-PR encoding (`new_*` cases).
+Current readers accept both; older wandb releases reject version 1 files and should sync them with an upgraded `wandb beta sync`.
+Shared-mode runs persist `shared_mode: true` on the transaction log's `RunRecord`; `wandb beta sync` reads it so shared history uploads omit the step axis.

 The tradeoff is that it only encodes *this repo's belief* about what an old or pre-Go-core `.wandb` file actually looks like. `provenance/` exists to check that belief against reality; see